yuehanh/pokerface/simdaq/README.md

 ### `prices`

-- `GET /api/prices` - return all prices generated after a specified time (req.query.time)
+- `GET /api/prices` - return all prices generated after a specified time (req.query.time) or most recent 500 prices(if no time query sent)

 Note: Sequelize use bind parameters to prevent injection attack